kaizten/kaizten.github.io/development/hexagonal-architecture/java_style-guide.md

 ### Entities

+* Annotations are not allowed in entity classes.
 * Do not use `Cloneable`.
 Instead, use the copy constructor to obtain a copy of an entity.

 #### Attributes